ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Requirements for vCenter Server instances
 {: #vc_orderinginstance-req}

-Ensure that you completed the following tasks:
+Ensure that you complete the following tasks:
-* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
+* If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
-* You reviewed the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
+* Review the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
-* You reviewed the instance and domain name format.
+* Review the instance and domain name format.
 The domain name is used to generate the username and server names of the instance.

 The subdomain label is not used for vSphere 7.0 instances.
 {:note}